wyne-ybanez/personal-portfolio-master/README.md

 ![Screenshot](assets/readMe/contactme-sc.png)

-Screenshot of page that will come after the user send their comments - [link](assets/readMe/thankyou-sc.png)

 ### Projects:

 - It will display 4 projects.
 The projects will for the mean time link to external third-party websites however, in future I will link my other completed projects to this section.